artoodeeto/ggpo-server/docs/b_env.md

 sidebar_label: Environment Variables 📝
 ---

-To configure environment variables first you have to create a `.env` file inside the root folder.
+To configure environment variables first you have to change the `the_env_file.txt` to `.env` inside the root folder.
+All you need to change are the MYSQL values

 These are the lists of keys and values that are needed to run the application: